GreedyKomodoDragon/Kontroler/README.md

 * DAG Execution via CronJobs: Define and schedule your DAGs to run at specified intervals using cron.
 * Event-Driven DAGs: Execute DAGs based on external events such as a message from a queue or a webhook trigger.
 * Container Support: Easily run any containerized task within your DAG.
+* DSL Support: Define DAGs using a clean, expressive Domain Specific Language as an alternative to traditional YAML task arrays.
 * Optional UI: A web-based interface is available for creating and viewing DAG runs, simplifying DAG management.
 * Optional Server: An included server can be deployed to power the UI, providing a full-featured platform for scheduling tasks.
 * Pod Templates: Allows pods to use secrets, pvcs, serviceAccounts, setting affinity along with much more (see the example below for all the options!)